 The boot is a decent size, too, although some rivals have larger load capacities.
 Still, fold down the rear seats and they lie flat to give a completely level load area.
 There’s also no load lip at all, although the boot is still quite a long way off the ground.
 This is an SUV after all.

-The door pockets, meanwhile, are a reasonable size, and there are a few other cubbies doted around the cabin.
+The door pockets, meanwhile, are a reasonable size, and there are a few other cubbies dotted around the cabin.

 Running costs and reliability